'boolean Android.support.v7.widget.recyclerview$layoutmanager.canscrollvertically()'

 Solution 1:

-Your recyclerView
+Your recyclerView is null.

-Because the RecyclerView is only added when fragment_home.xml
+Because the RecyclerView is only added when fragment_home.xml is loaded to your activity.

-That mean it is ready after (assuming your DefaultFragment is inflate fragment_home.xml
+That mean it is ready after (assuming your DefaultFragment is inflate fragment_home.xml)

 Fragmentfragment=null;